cefb004/microstack-gateway/README.md

-Microstack Gateway

-API Gateway para a arquitetura distribuída do Microstack-J.

-��� Visão Geral

-O Microstack Gateway é o ponto central de entrada para todos os microserviços da plataforma Microstack-J, responsável por:
+🚀 Overview

+The Microstack Gateway is the central entry point for all microservices in the Microstack-J platform.
+It is responsible for:

-Roteamento entre serviços (Users, Orders, Notifications e Inventory)
+Routing requests to services (Users, Orders, Notifications, and Inventory)

-Padronização de endpoints
+Standardizing endpoints

-Simplificação para o frontend Angular (um único domínio)

-Facilitar deploy independente de cada microserviço
+Simplifying access for the Angular frontend (single domain)

+Enabling independent deployment of each microservice

-Atualmente, ele atua como reverse proxy utilizando express + http-proxy-middleware.
+Currently, it acts as a reverse proxy using Express + http-proxy-middleware.

-��� Tecnologias
+🛠 Technologies

 Node.js